processone/rtb/README.md

 All configuration is performed via editing parameters of `rtb.yml` file.
 The file has [YAML](http://en.wikipedia.org/wiki/YAML) syntax.
 There are mandatory and optional parameters.
-There is a group of general parameters which can be used with any scenario.
-Another group of parameters is scenario specific.
 The majority of parameters are optional, and, except `servers` and `bind` parameters you are unlikely to change them.
 Furthermore, for better performance comparison of different server implementations changing them is discouraged.

+## General parameters

+These group of parameters are common for all scenarios.

-## Mandatory general parameters
+### Mandatory parameters

 - **scenario**: `string()`